Job Search

 About the School

-This school near Guildford, Surrey is more than a place of learning—it’s a nurturing community.
+This school near Crawley, Surrey is more than a place of learning—it’s a nurturing community.
 Small class sizes, specialist staff, and a therapeutic approach mean that each child receives individualised attention.
 Creativity, patience, and a positive attitude are at the heart of everything they do.

 Who We’re Looking For